wbazant/marker_alignments/README.md

 if using single best alignment per query.

-If using multiple alignments, the following options are recommended if you're okay with relying on MCL clusters:
+If using multiple alignments, the following preset recommended if you're okay with relying on MCL clusters:
-` --min-read-query-length 60 --min-taxon-num-markers 2 --min-taxon-num-reads 4 --min-taxon-better-marker-cluster-averages-ratio 1.01 --threshold-avg-match-identity-to-call-known-taxon 0.97  --threshold-num-taxa-to-call-unknown-taxon 1 --threshold-num-markers-to-call-unknown-taxon 4     --threshold-num-reads-to-call-unknown-taxon 8`
+` --min-read-query-length 60 --min-taxon-num-markers 2 --min-taxon-num-reads 2 --min-taxon-better-marker-cluster-averages-ratio 1.01 --threshold-avg-match-identity-to-call-known-taxon 0.97  --threshold-num-taxa-to-call-unknown-taxon 1 --threshold-num-markers-to-call-unknown-taxon 4     --threshold-num-reads-to-call-unknown-taxon 8`

 A simpler alternative is
-` --min-read-query-length 60 --min-taxon-num-markers 2 --min-taxon-num-reads 4 --min-taxon-fraction-primary-matches 0.5`
+` --min-read-query-length 60 --min-taxon-num-markers 2 --min-taxon-num-reads 2 --min-taxon-fraction-primary-matches 0.5`
 but it does not deal with unknown taxa quite as well.

 All filtering options are as follows: